alexmorrisnz/moodle-paygw_stripe/README.md

 1. Install the plugin
 2. Register for Stripe
 3. Grab your Stripe API and Secret keys
-4. Configure the Stripe payment gateway in Moodle with those keys
+4. Configure the Stripe payment account in Moodle with those keys and your payment method
 5. Add 'Enrolment on payment' to the Moodle courses that you want
+6. Configure the enrolment method with the currency you want to use

 ## Details